Hemp, in Latin cannabis, is one of the eldest useful and healing

 How about Switzerland?

 In 2011 the Swiss lawmaker modified the narcotics law and increased the THC-limit from 0.3% to 1%, and that was the essential foundation for the «CBD-Boom».
 The THC-part of the hemp plant is related to its CBC-content and by the law change many (new) species, with high CBD-values and/or for smoking, could be cultivated.
 In consequence of the worldwide demand of CBD-products the Swiss became again one of the Top 5 cannabis countries and it got even better: In springtime 2021 the Swiss parliament passed a new law, that legalized the cultivation and export of medical cannabis, with more than 1% THC-content, as well as its simplified supply to patients.
 Simultaneously, the so named Experiment-Article has been added to the Constitution, which enables the Swiss cities and communities to start pilot projects relating the cannabis supply for the legal consumption by adults.
-First experiments shall start in January 2022, stand today.
+First experiments shall start in Summer 2022, stand today.

 It stays exciting in the hemp country Switzerland!
 Get more daily news on brand new products and the current political situation, follow our tubes (Social Media, Newsletter) and visit the upcoming CannaTrade to discover, experience and enjoy the full spectrum of the hemp plant!